-I reached out to sommelier & Etna expert Brittany Carlisi with a wish-list to help make it happen.
 This post details what ensued over 4 days in the Mt.
 Etna area of Sicily.
 The subsequent 4 days of this trip covered Noto, Modica and Vittoria but I’ll get to that in a a future post.

 Tuscany is great and all- but I’ve begun to have a wandering palate.
 I’d been growing curious of mineral rich wines from volcanic Mt.
 Etna which seem to be all the rage in the culinary wine world.

 I landed in Catania with views of its bubbly volcano from my airplane seat and sunny skyline.
 Instantly, I was enthused.
 I couldn’t wait to get off the plane.
 Not wasting any time, my first stop at 9am was a bowl of almond and pistachio granita and pudgy citrus accented brioche from a caffe in central Catania just below the botanical gardens.
 This one was okay, but I knew there were better to be found.
 What a luxury to be able to be picky about granite!